oxo-real/hajime/README.md

 ## Take off instructions
 When using the 'hajime' scripts:

-Be sure to first get your latest Arch Linux install image with isolatest (https://gitlab.com/cytopyge/isolatest) or manually via: https://www.archlinux.org/download/.
+Be sure to first get your latest Arch Linux install image with isolatest (https://gitlab.com/cytopyge/isolatest) or manually via: https://www.archlinux.org/download/ .

-Boot into the ArchISO live system environment, install git, clone 'hajime' and check the user customizable variables sections before executing the first script:
+Boot into the ArchISO live system environment, install git, clone 'hajime' and check the user customizable variables sections in every part before executing the first script:

 ### getting wireless internet connection
 #### (before executing 1base.sh)
-have a hajime clone on a usb device after booting into archiso insert the usb device designate the '/dev/sdX' name assigned to the device, then create a temporary mountpoint directory and mount the usb device to the mountpoint:
+have a hajime clone on a usb device

+after booting into archiso insert the usb device

+designate the '/dev/sdX' name assigned to the device,

+then create a temporary mountpoint directory and

+mount the usb device to the mountpoint:

 ```